-The original Unix operating system had about 100 system calls.
-Linux has about 300 of them.
+Adding New System Call Notes Pros And Cons of Adding New System Call Advantages: 1.
+System calls can be relatively easy implemented and used.
+2. System calls in Linux are very efficient.
+Disadvantages: $1.\,$ A system call number has to be assigned to the new system call which must be accepted by all Linux kernel programmers.
+2. The interface of the system call (the number and order of its arguments) cannot be changed in the future.
+3. A system call may have to be defined for all hardware supported by the Linux kernel.
+4. A system call should not be used as a communication device for userspace processes.
+5. A system call cannot be defined as a part of a kernel module.
+17/20 Summary Notes The original Unix operating system had about 100 system calls.
+Linux has about 400 of them.
 The number differs for different hardware supported by the kernel, but generally it does not change very often.
-Most of them follows the philosophy of "doing one thing, but doing it well".
-As a counterexample the ioctl() system call can be given.
+Most of them follow the philosophy of "doing one thing, but doing it well".
+As a counterexample the ioct]) yet daily as this, at the ioct] system call can be given.
 Adding new system calls should be avoided.
-Some of the issues that initially are thought to be only tackled by introducing a new system call to the kernel, can be solved with the help of the properties of the device handling subsystem or filesystems. ?
+Some of the issues that initially are thought to be only tackled by introducing a new system call to the kernel, can be solved with the help of the properties of the device handling subsystem or file systems. $\,$ 18 / 20 Questions Notes THE END Notes Thank You for Your attention!